nhershy/SpanishDictionaryCreator/README.md

 [Spanish words and English translations] Word format in XML though, but not a dealbreaker.
 Otherwise, not a bad list.
 Would have used this one if I did not compile my own.
 Future plans to maybe implement these translations into my current dictionary https://github.com/mananoreboton/en-es-en-Dic

+***^Update: I have converted the above dictionaries from XML to CSV files and parsed them to combine duplicate entries into single entries.
+They can be found in the folder "mananoreboton dictionaries"***

 #### A massive list of 636k Spanish words:
 [Wordlist only] This didn’t seem reliable.
 Many of the words were unknown to me or online translators.
 The Github labels this file itself as “Experimental Español”. https://github.com/lorenbrichter/Words